-This section is for friends or family who wish to support someone they know with a diagnosis of personality disorder.
+This section is for friends and family who want to support someone with a diagnosis of personality disorder.